The Goldman Sachs Group, Inc. (NYSE:GS) Shares Sold by Alpha Cubed Investments LLC

-Alpha Cubed Investments LLC trimmed its stake in The Goldman Sachs Group, Inc. (NYSE:GS – Free Report) by 9.5% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 1,173 shares of the investment management company’s stock after selling 123 shares during the quarter.
-Alpha Cubed Investments LLC’s holdings in The Goldman Sachs Group were worth $378,000 at the end of the most recent quarter.
+Alpha Cubed Investments LLC lessened its stake in The Goldman Sachs Group, Inc. (NYSE:GS – Free Report) by 9.5% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 1,173 shares of the investment management company’s stock after selling 123 shares during the period.
+Alpha Cubed Investments LLC’s holdings in The Goldman Sachs Group were worth $378,000 as of its most recent SEC filing.

-A number of other hedge funds have also modified their holdings of GS.
-Fairfield Bush & CO. purchased a new position in shares of The Goldman Sachs Group during the first quarter valued at $66,000.
-Candriam Luxembourg S.C.A. grew its holdings in shares of The Goldman Sachs Group by 1,505.1% during the first quarter.
-Candriam Luxembourg S.C.A. now owns 41,300 shares of the investment management company’s stock valued at $13,633,000 after buying an additional 38,727 shares in the last quarter.
-Baird Financial Group Inc. grew its holdings in shares of The Goldman Sachs Group by 18.5% during the first quarter.
-Baird Financial Group Inc. now owns 118,609 shares of the investment management company’s stock valued at $39,153,000 after buying an additional 18,540 shares in the last quarter.
-Zions Bancorporation N.A. grew its holdings in shares of The Goldman Sachs Group by 79.4% during the first quarter.
-Zions Bancorporation N.A. now owns 827 shares of the investment management company’s stock valued at $273,000 after buying an additional 366 shares in the last quarter.
-Finally, Covestor Ltd boosted its position in The Goldman Sachs Group by 118.3% during the first quarter.
-Covestor Ltd now owns 310 shares of the investment management company’s stock valued at $102,000 after purchasing an additional 168 shares during the last quarter.
-69.06% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also recently added to or reduced their stakes in the stock.
+Geode Capital Management LLC increased its position in The Goldman Sachs Group by 0.4% in the 1st quarter.
+Geode Capital Management LLC now owns 6,070,182 shares of the investment management company’s stock valued at $1,981,052,000 after acquiring an additional 22,635 shares during the period.
+Morgan Stanley increased its position in The Goldman Sachs Group by 40.0% in the 4th quarter.
+Morgan Stanley now owns 5,936,351 shares of the investment management company’s stock valued at $2,038,425,000 after acquiring an additional 1,696,350 shares during the period.
+Fisher Asset Management LLC increased its position in The Goldman Sachs Group by 2.9% in the 1st quarter.
+Fisher Asset Management LLC now owns 5,044,608 shares of the investment management company’s stock valued at $1,650,142,000 after acquiring an additional 144,177 shares during the period.
+Bank of New York Mellon Corp increased its position in The Goldman Sachs Group by 1.1% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 4,764,509 shares of the investment management company’s stock valued at $1,396,236,000 after acquiring an additional 52,016 shares during the period.
+Finally, Envestnet Asset Management Inc. increased its position in The Goldman Sachs Group by 608.2% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 2,390,752 shares of the investment management company’s stock valued at $114,359,000 after acquiring an additional 2,053,162 shares during the period.
+Institutional investors and hedge funds own 69.06% of the company’s stock.

-The Goldman Sachs Group (NYSE:GS – Get Free Report) last released its quarterly earnings results on Wednesday, July 19th.
-The investment management company reported $3.08 earnings per share for the quarter, missing analysts’ consensus estimates of $3.25 by ($0.17).
+The Goldman Sachs Group (NYSE:GS – Get Free Report) last posted its earnings results on Wednesday, July 19th.
+The investment management company reported $3.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.25 by ($0.17).
 The Goldman Sachs Group had a net margin of 9.74% and a return on equity of 8.27%.
-The business had revenue of $10.90 billion for the quarter, compared to analyst estimates of $10.61 billion.
-During the same period in the prior year, the business earned $7.73 earnings per share.
-The company’s revenue for the quarter was down 8.1% on a year-over-year basis.
-As a group, research analysts predict that The Goldman Sachs Group, Inc. will post 25.39 earnings per share for the current year.
+The company had revenue of $10.90 billion during the quarter, compared to analysts’ expectations of $10.61 billion.
+During the same period in the previous year, the company posted $7.73 EPS.
+The Goldman Sachs Group’s quarterly revenue was down 8.1% compared to the same quarter last year.
+On average, sell-side analysts expect that The Goldman Sachs Group, Inc. will post 25.39 earnings per share for the current fiscal year.

 The Goldman Sachs Group Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 28th.
-Shareholders of record on Thursday, August 31st were given a $2.75 dividend.
+The business also recently announced a quarterly dividend, which was paid on Thursday, September 28th.
+Investors of record on Thursday, August 31st were paid a $2.75 dividend.
+The ex-dividend date was Wednesday, August 30th.
 This represents a $11.00 dividend on an annualized basis and a yield of 3.40%.
 This is a positive change from The Goldman Sachs Group’s previous quarterly dividend of $2.50.
-The ex-dividend date was Wednesday, August 30th.
-The Goldman Sachs Group’s dividend payout ratio (DPR) is presently 46.93%.
+The Goldman Sachs Group’s dividend payout ratio is presently 46.93%.

 The Goldman Sachs Group, Inc, a financial institution, provides a range of financial services for corporations, financial institutions, governments, and individuals worldwide.
 It operates through Global Banking & Markets, Asset & Wealth Management, and Platform Solutions segments.
 The Global Banking & Markets segment provides financial advisory services, including strategic advisory assignments related to mergers and acquisitions, divestitures, corporate defense activities, restructurings, and spin-offs; and relationship lending, and acquisition financing, as well as secured lending, through structured credit and asset-backed lending and involved in resale agreements.